Sewage farm: Disadvantages

 Polluted runoff may occur from sewage irrigation of fields when entering wastewater and precipitation exceed evaporation and percolation capacity.

 Sewage is usually generated at a relatively constant rate, but irrigation is required only during dry weather, and is useful only while temperatures are high enough to promote plant growth.
 Over-irrigation causes soils to become septic, sour, or sewage-sick.
 Arid climates may allow temporary storage of sewage in holding ponds while the soils dry out during non-growing seasons, but such storage may cause odor and aquatic insect problems, including mosquitoes.

 It may be impractical to protect the crops being grown from sewage contact.
 Even optimum situations like irrigating fruit trees with flow in surface ditches may involve some risk of pathogen transfer from the sewage to the edible fruit by birds, insects, and similar vectors.
 Pathogen transfer is more likely with ground crops, and practically unavoidable with spray irrigation.

 Similar wastewater systems

 Subsurface distribution piping is problematic since it is vulnerable to root blockage and to damage during soil cultivation.
-Also obstruction of distribution piping by sewage solids discourages sewage farming when wastewater is not pre-treated as it is typically the case in a septic drain field.
+Also obstruction of distribution piping by sewage solids discourages sewage farming when wastewater is not pre-treated as is typically the case in a septic drain field.

 Sewage farming should not be confused with wastewater disposal through infiltration basins or subsurface drains.

 Plows or harrows may be used to periodically break up vegetation mats which are slowing surface disposal.

 Subsurface disposal typically uses pipes placed deep enough to minimize root penetration and often manages overlying vegetation to avoid growth of plants with deep root systems.